-Student life at SMFA is complemented by services, resources, and support systems, many of which are handled by the Student Affairs office.
+Student life at the SMFA at Tufts is complemented by services, resources, and support systems, many of which are handled by the Student Affairs office.
 The Student Affairs staff is available to counsel students on a variety of matters pertaining to student life and personal matters.
 The main objective of the department is as follows:

 The Office of Student Affairs supports all aspects of the School of the Museum of Fine Arts student experience.
 In particular, Student Affairs seeks to enrich students' educational experience outside of the classroom.
 It provides a range of co-curricular programs, services, and opportunities meant to promote artistic, personal, and professional development.